-Faculty can submit scholarship to the Hope College Digital Commons repository in two ways:
+Faculty can submit scholarship to Hope College Digital Commons by:

 Here is a breakdown of article versions (please note that some publishers use differing terminology):